Udaipur – overview

 Kumbhalgarh Fort

 A UNESCO World Heritage Site, 84 km of Udaipur and built on a 1,100-metre Aravalli peak.
-The fort perimeter wall extends approximately 36 km — the second longest continuous wall in the world after the Great Wall of China.
+The fort perimeter wall extends approx. 36 km — the second longest continuous wall in the world after the Great Wall of China.

 Timing: Open daily, 9:00 AM – 6:00 PM